istio/istio.io/content/en/docs/ambient/usage/l7-features/index.md

 test: no
 ---

-With a waypoint proxy deployed for a workload, you can enable more of [Istio's features](/docs/concepts).
+By adding a waypoint proxy to your traffic flow you can enable more of [Istio's features](/docs/concepts).

 Ambient mode supports configuring waypoints using the Kubernetes Gateway API.
 Configurations that apply to a Gateway API are called _policies_.

 {{< warning >}}
-The Istio traffic management APIs (virtual service, destination rules etc) are not supported by the ambient data plane mode.
+The Istio classic traffic management APIs (virtual service, destination rules etc) remain at Alpha in the ambient data plane mode.

+Mixing Istio classic API and Gateway API configuration is not supported, and will lead to undefined behavior.
 {{< /warning >}}

 ## Traffic routing